 The video streamer is as easy to use as it is to setup.
 Since your PC just sees it as another monitor, you need not worry about software incapability.
-Unless it’s Blu-ray, you shouldn’t have a problem playing back 99% of your media on your HDTV.
+Unless it's Blu-ray, you shouldn't have a problem playing back your media.

 The very first thing you will notice when you take the VStream out of its box is how small the base station is.
 In fact, with its Lilliputian dimensions (3.4″ x 3.4″ x 1.6″) and weight (0.10 lb.), few if any will have troubles finding room for the VStream in their home entertainment system setup.
 The inherent disadvantage to the Diamond VStream’s size is that there is only room for a single HDMI output on the back.

 This unit has no component, no composite and no separate digital audio output options.
 This is perfectly fine if you are running it directly to your HDTV, as the digital audio and video signal will go over the one cable.
 If you have an aging amplifier or TV without a HDMI input, the VStream may not be right for you and your needs.

 On the bright side, one very nice feature the VStream base station boasts is its dual USB ports, one of which is a vertically oriented and the other horizontally.
 In its default setup, the horizontal is hidden by the rotating plastic cap on the front of the base station, but to gain access to the horizontal port all you need to do is remove the USB receiver push gently on this hinged cap (which is nicely stippled for a sure grip) and the horizontal USB port appears.

 This kind of setup should make getting a strong signal from the wireless USB adapter plugged into your laptop a lot easier.
 Signal strength is critical to getting an seamless experience with any wireless – line of sight only – streaming device.
 Not every setup will be the same and sometimes small things such as antenna orientation really do make the difference between a great experience and a less than optimal one.